mmikkel/DashCols-Craft/README.md

 Please report any bugs, feature requests or other issues here.
 As _DashCols_ is a hobby project, no promises are made regarding response time, feature implementations or bug amendments.

 ### Changelog

+#### 1.1.7

+Fixed issue where layouts would not save if CSRF is enabled

 #### 1.1.6